 Thereby the changeover from combustion engines to fuel cells would have a high potential of savings.
 This is because the efficiency of combustion engines is theoretically bounded to 54% while petrol engines can reach an efficiency of 38% while slow ship diesel engines reach an efficiency factor of up to 50%.
 The question remains with what kind of fuel future fuel cells should work.

-Pure hydrogen as it can be extracted from natural gas could volatilize into outer space when a car remains parked for a longer time because the earth`s gravitation pull can not hold hydrogen.
-Pure ethanol or other compounds may pose an alternative as H2 can also be explosive.
+We should care that pure hydrogen does not volatilize into outer space when a car remains parked for a longer time because the earth`s gravitation pull can not hold hydrogen.
+Synthetic oil made of CO2 and green hydrogen may be an alternative as H2 can also be explosive.
 Nonetheless hydrogen poses an important alternative for the near future.
 The first car models with fuel cells have already entered the market in Asia due to major advances.
 An additional advantage about hydrogen is that you just have pure water steam as waste gas.

 A broad reduction of the land occupied by agrofuels would be direly necessary because the land use is currently world-wide on the increase especially due to an extended meat production and consumption caused by industrialized and newly industrializing countries.
 What happens in the European Union has an announcement effect on the rest of the world.